aurorax-space/docs/docs/getting_started/interacting_programmatically.md

     ]
     ```

-More details on installation can be found [here](https://github.com/aurorax-space/pyaurorax){:target="_blank"}.
+More details on installation can be found [here](https://github.com/aurorax-space/pyaurorax), and a comprehensive example gallery can be found [here](https://data.phys.ucalgary.ca/working_with_data/index.html#python).

 ## Using the command line with aurorax-cli

 If you only need to interact with AuroraX from the command line, you can use the `aurorax-cli` program that is bundled with the PyAuroraX library.
-The software is part of the PyAuroraX repository and can be found [here on Github](https://github.com/aurorax-space/pyaurorax){:target="_blank"}.
+The software is part of the PyAuroraX repository and can be found [here on Github](https://github.com/aurorax-space/pyaurorax).

 After installing the PyAuroraX library, you can view the usage information by typing: